grnet/ganetimgr/docs/source/interface.rst

 Main view
 ---------
-The admin main view lists all the vms from all the clusters ganetimgr knows about.
-The interaction with the vm is the same as a regular users.
+The admin main view lists all the VMs from all the clusters ganetimgr knows about.
+The interaction with the VM is the same as a regular users.

 Cluster Info
 ------------